Eulerian representations for real reflection groups: Abstract

 \section{Abstract}

 The Eulerian idempotents, first introduced for the symmetric group and later extended to all reflection groups, generate a family of representations called the Eulerian representations that decompose the regular representation.
 In Type $A$, the Eulerian representations have many elegant but mysterious connections to rings naturally associated with the braid arrangement.
-In this paper, we unify these results and show that they hold for any reflection group of \emph{coincidental type}---that is, $S_{n}$, $B_{n}$, $H_{3}$ or the dihedral group $I_{2}(m)$---by giving six characterizations of the Eulerian representations, including as components of the associated graded Varchenko-Gelfand ring $\mathcal{V}$.
-As a consequence, we show that Solomon's descent algebra contains a commutative subalgebra generated by sums of elements with the same number of descents if and only if $W$ is coincidental.
-More generally, when $W$ is any finite real reflection group, we give a case-free construction of a family of Eulerian representations described by a flat-decomposition of the ring $\mathcal{V}$.
+Here, we unify these results and show that they hold for any reflection group of \emph{coincidental type}---that is, $S_{n}$, $B_{n}$, $H_{3}$ or the dihedral group $I_{2}(m)$---by giving six characterizations of the Eulerian representations, including as components of the associated graded Varchenko-Gelfand ring $\mathcal{V}$.
+As a consequence, we show that Solomon's descent algebra contains a commutative subalgebra generated by sums of elements with a fixed number of descents if and only if $W$ is coincidental.
+More generally, for any finite real reflection group, we give a case-free construction of a family of Eulerian representations described by a flat-decomposition of the ring $\mathcal{V}$.